What the Record Engine does

 - That the physical world matched the recorded values.

 This is the right boundary.
-The Receipt Engine makes the verification path verifiable on the customer’s terms without overclaiming what cryptography can prove about the world.
+The Record Engine makes the verification path verifiable on the customer’s terms without overclaiming what cryptography can verify about the world.

 Try it

-The Receipt Engine issues operational receipts for eligible GeoClear verdict responses across every public API surface, and produces receipts customers can retain.
+The Record Engine issues operational evidence records for eligible GeoClear verdict responses across every public API surface, and produces records customers can retain.
 Three ways to see it:

-Companion: Operational Receipts, the portable operational evidence the Receipt Engine produces.
+Companion: Operational Evidence Records, the portable operational evidence the Record Engine produces.
 Together, the two Tier 1 products are the platform.